5 from 39 votes

 Instructions

-• Heat oil to 350°F and fry chicken in batches for 4 minutes.
+• Add the neutral oil to a heavy bottomed pot over medium high heat.
+Heat the oil to 350°F and fry half of the chicken pieces for 3-4 minutes until a light golden brown.
+Remove the chicken to a wire rack lined tray and repeat with the remaining chicken pieces.
 Ensure the oil does not drop down below 300°F by frying in smaller batches.
-Remove from oil and use a mesh strainer to strain any loose pieces of coating.
+Remove the chicken from the oil and use a mesh strainer to strain any loose pieces of batter from the oil to prevent burning.

-• Return oil to 350°F and fry chicken for a 2nd time for 1-2 minutes or until the color is a deep, golden brown.
+• Heat the oil to 350°F and fry all the chicken pieces at once for 1-2 minutes or until the color is a deep, golden brown.
+Remove from the oil to the wire rack to let cool.

-• OPTIONAL: Mix together Japanese mayo, sriracha, garlic, lemon juice, salt, and pepper for an amazing spicy mayo dipping sauce.
+• In a small bowl, mix together Japanese mayo, sriracha, garlic, lemon juice, salt, and pepper to make the Spicy Mayo Dipping Sauce.

-• OPTIONAL: Squeeze fresh lemon juice over chicken before serving.
+• Squeeze fresh lemon juice over chicken, serve with the dipping sauce and enjoy!

 Notes

-Use a thermometer: Using a thermometer such as a candy thermometer or infrared thermometer to monitor the temperature of the frying oil is important!
-Ensure the oil does not drop below 300F.
+Oil temperature – Ensure the frying oil does not drop below 300F.
 If this is happening, turn up the heat or fry the chicken in smaller batches.
 For this reason, I recommend frying in a dutch oven which retains heat well and will keep the temperature of the oil hot.

 Nutrition